-- What contributes to the trends and/or outliers?
-Are these trends and/or outliers indicators of a problem?
+- What contributes to the identified trends?
+Are these trends indicators of a problem in access, experiences, and/or completion?
 If so, what is the problem?

 - Do we have enough evidence to define a problem?
 If not, what other data do we need?

 The leadership team should summarize and share its findings with the campus community.
 The brief report should have an asset-based approach.
 Remember: Keeping the college community informed is critical to any successful systemic improvement effort.

 facilitates data collection and analysis of student success in developmental and entry-level mathematics.

 offers recommendations for formulating questions about mathematics pathways, collecting data to answer those questions, presenting the data to different audiences, and facilitating discussion about the findings.

 DCMP principles 1 and 2 address the need for institutions to implement structural and policy changes quickly and broadly.

 With valuable information in hand, the leadership team can gain a common understanding about the current context, define the problem, identify drivers that contribute to the problem, and consider challenges to implementing mathematics pathways.
 This common understanding helps the team to focus its efforts and better align the actions needed to solve the problem.